16 injured in explosion at FBI training facility in Irvine

 Thirteen of the injuries were related to the noise of the blast, resulting in the victims suffering from dizziness and ear pain, the sheriff's department said.

-Two of the injuries were to victim's legs, one of whom will require surgery.
+Two of the injuries were to victim's legs, one of whom required surgery.
 Another person suffered a back injury but will not require surgery, the sheriff's spokesperson said.

+"It's not a good feeling anytime an injury happens to anybody, including members of our own staff," said OCSD Sergeant Frank Gonzalez .
+"The most severe injury that was sustained was one of our SWAT team members had a leg injury that is gonna require surgery."

 Fifteen of the victims were taken to nearby hospitals by Orange County Fire Authority paramedics, while one person self-transported, the sheriff's department said.